• Skip to primary navigation

 Volunteer Commitment

 In exchange for training, participants are asked to volunteer their time to their county’s AgriLife Extension program.
-The type of service performed by Master Gardeners varies according to community needs and the abilities and interests of the Master Gardeners.
-Some Master Gardeners answer telephone requests for information related to gardening.
-Others staff plant clinics or displays in shopping malls or community centers.
-Master Gardeners may speak to local groups and conduct workshops.
+The type of service performed by Extension Master Gardeners varies according to community needs and the abilities and interests of the Master Gardeners.
+Some Extension Master Gardeners answer telephone requests for information related to gardening.
+Others staff plant clinics or displays at farmer’s markets or community centers.
+EMGs may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with 4-H youth, or assist their agent with news or radio releases related to gardening.
 The Master Gardener Coordinator in the County Extension office decides how volunteer time can be best utilized.

 Certification